-Amy joined Activities Abroad during her placement year as part of her degree in Travel and Tourism Management and has never left!
-She has now worked her way up to Product and Operations Manager, whilst spending time working in almost every other department on the way!
+Amy joined Activities Abroad during the placement year of her degree in Travel and Tourism Management and the rest is history!
+She has now worked her way to Managing Director via the role of Product and Operations Manager, whilst spending time working in almost every other department on the way!

-Her favourite part of her job is keeping in regular contact with our wonderful local suppliers across the world, learning about their day to day lives and the regions they are, quite rightly, so passionate about!
-She also loves reading through any feedback from guests following their holidays and discussing it with the local teams at the end of each season to review each holiday and ensure it is just perfect for our families.
+Amy’s favourite part of her job is the regular contact with the wonderful local suppliers across the world, learning about their day to day lives and the regions they are, quite rightly, so passionate about!
+She also loves reading through guest holiday feedback and discussing it with the local teams at the end of every season to review each holiday and ensure it is just perfect for our families.

-A big kid at heart, Amy loves finding really unspoilt and genuine experiences that everyone in the family will enjoy and be able to fully participate in – let’s face it, it is hardly a family holiday if either the kids are sat watching Mum and Dad take part in an activity or vice versa!
+A big kid at heart, Amy loves finding unspoilt and genuine experiences that everyone in the family will enjoy and be able to fully participate in – let’s face it, it is hardly a family holiday if the kids are sitting watching Mum and Dad take part in an activity or vice versa!

 A lot has changed in the 13 years of working at Activities Abroad and Amy now has two children of her own.
 Jessica first visited Lapland when she was just one year old and Jacob is set to follow in his big sister’s footsteps soon.
 Amy uses this new perspective to provide families with the best possible experience from their holiday with us.